 Ready for a really long read?
-Just a warning, there’s no short version here… Also, this was written around 2016?
-Some things may have changed since then, especially the safe food we eat.
+Just a warning, there’s no short version here… Also, this was written around 2015?
+A lot of things have changed since then, especially the safe food we eat.
 This was a snapshot of where we were back then.

 The Allergy Chef